 Internship is a two-way street.
 Mentoring young people is an empowering experience for the employees, while for interns, it's an excellent opportunity to learn new skills and get a taste of a potential career.
 For us, the internship programme is not just a way to give back to society by providing young people with a gateway to work.
 Having young faces around the office injects youthful energy and enthusiasm, invigorates the atmosphere and brings fresh ideas.
 It's a win-win situation!

 Over the years, we have welcomed many interns.
-Some stayed just for a month; others loved working here so much that they eventually became our permanent employees.
+Some stayed just for a month; others loved working in our friendly London office so much that they eventually became our permanent employees.
 In the last few months, we opened our doors to three young people.
 All three were at different stages of their education and on different learning paths.
-Olga, who recently graduated from University College London with MSc in Physics and Engineering in Medicine, joined the MuleSoft development team on a three-month internship.
-Hanna, an MSc student from the University of West London, became a member of our marketing team for one month.
+Olga, who recently graduated from University College London with MSc in Physics and Engineering in Medicine, joined the MuleSoft development team on a 3-month internship.
+Hanna, an MSc student from the University of West London, became a member of our marketing team for 1 month.
 Ibrahim came from St Paul's Wing Sixth Form for a week-long work-experience.

-Olga Kepa is now a member of our MuleSoft team.
+Olga Kepa is now a proud member of our MuleSoft team.

 23-year-old Olga is an excellent example of how successful the internship could be.
 Always been passionate about coding, she learnt it through self-study.
 The internship gave her a unique opportunity not only to apply her coding skills to practice but also to learn how software projects are managed.
 At Infomentum, we live and breathe Agile methodology, so Olga participated in daily morning scrums and learnt about sprints and user stories.